 Craft Cadence Handlebar Bag

-The bag is made of tarpaulin that ensures durability and longevity.
+The bag is made of tarpaulin which ensures durability and longevity.
 The bag’s quality fully corresponds to its price, so my first impression was pretty good.
 I used it mainly for storing food and other accessories in Italian Alps.
 Here is my take on its benefits and disadvantages.

 - IPX5 waterproof*

-- Well built & stylish
+- Well-built & stylish

 - Easy to access